vgurianov/uml-sp/README.md

 This project is a research project by V. Gurianov.
 You can test effectivity of the language at your problems.
 Publications of the language see a bibliography section.

-A site of the UML2 SP is https://vgurianov.github.io/uml-sp/<br/><br/>
+A website of the UML2 SP is https://vgurianov.github.io/uml-sp/<br/><br/>

 Folders: